Pascalino199/TestZenJob/README.md

 For automation the sleep time may be not long enough on slow machines.

-I hope it fits what you were expecting.
+I hope it matches what you were expecting.

 Please contact me for any remarks.